On The Human Rights Of “Mental” People

 The Pink Panther Movement represents about 5 Million Australians who at any time are experiencing mental health problems as well as problems with what is widely acknowledged as a dysfunctional mental health system.
 If you take into account the families and loved ones also affected, the problem becomes astronomical.
 Refusal of authorities to face the many long outstanding issues around effective treatment and resources is resulting in untold misery and suffering.

 This is the place to have your say about these problems.
 It is also a place for us to try and collectively do something about them as well as building relationships with other wonderfully mad people.

 As mad individuals acting alone we typically find ourselves isolated and without a public voice.
 We are also very vulnerable to those who are all too ready to take advantage of our situation.

 Dealing with mental health problems is difficult enough.
 We don’t need the additional burden of control freaks who want to treat us like children or worse.
-We can also do without poor quality, unaffordable or unavailable services as well as laws that deprive us of our human rights, justify institutionalized abuse and believe it or not even condone archaic practices that are commonly regarded as dangerous, ineffective and regarded by some as torture.
+We can also do without poor quality, unaffordable or unavailable services as well as laws that deprive us of our human rights, justify institutionalized abuse and believe it or not even condone involuntary archaic practices that are commonly considered dangerous, ineffective and regarded by some as torture.

-There are four practical things we are trying to do about these problems –
+There are five practical things we are trying to do about these problems –

-- Provide peer support for people wishing to contest mental health tribunal hearings and wanting to challenge it or wanting to transition off unnecessary, addictive psychiatric medication including involuntary treatment.
+- Peer support includes practical things like helping another panther facing a mental health tribunal hearings and wanting to challenge it or wanting to transition off unnecessary, addictive psychiatric medication including involuntary treatment.

 - Encourage and support people who have been subjected to significant mental health abuses by governments and/or mental health service providers to join together to initiate legal class actions for damages.

 - Initiate or support challenges against state and federal laws and government practices where they contravene international laws or policies.

-- Initiate or support community based peer-to peer programs that have been shown to offer better, gentler, kinder and more affordable alternatives to the existing dysfunctional system
+- Initiate or support community based peer-to peer programs that have been shown to offer better, gentler, kinder and more affordable alternatives than the existing dysfunctional system